 Once all that's done, it's time to think about new tweaks and changes you can make to keep things looking fresh as we enter a new decade.
 In this article, we look at some of the latest trends in portfolio design that you can use to get your own portfolio looking razor-sharp in 2020.

 For some best-in-class inspiration, check out some of our favourite portfolio examples.
+Plus, here's some top tips for what to include on your portfolio website.

 01. Break the grid